 Objectives: The purpose of this study is to assess whether the presence of IACs improves outcomes in mechanically ventilated patients who do not require vasopressor support.

 Methods: This study utilized the Multiparameter Intelligent Monitoring in Intensive Care II (MIMIC-II) database, a publicly available database of over 32,000 patients admitted to the Beth Israel Deaconess Medical Center ICU between 2001 and 2008.
 Patients who required mechanical ventilation who did not require vasopressors or have a diagnosis of sepsis were identified, and the primary outcome was 28-day mortality.
 We developed a model based on patient demographics, co-morbidities, vital signs, and laboratory results to estimate the propensity for IAC placement for the study cohort.
-Patients with or without IACs were then matched based on the estimated propensity scores using a one-to-one matching with a caliper of 0.01.
+Patients with or without IACs were then matched based on the estimated propensity scores using a one-to-one matching without replacement and with a caliper of 0.01.
 The Fisher’s exact test was used to evaluate the association of IACs with 28-day mortality for the matched cohort.

 Measurements and Main Results: We identified 1,776 mechanically ventilated patients that met inclusion criteria.
 Based on a 10-fold cross-validation, the propensity model for IAC placement had an area under the Receiver Operating Characteristics (ROC) curve of 0.79.
 For the matched cohort, there was no difference in 28-day mortality between the IAC group and the non-IAC group (11% vs 14%, p=0.5).